 Morning: Jogyesan Provincial Park (Songgwangsa and Seonamsa temples).
-Continue to Jirisan National Park for temple programme at Hwaeomsa Temple with overnight temple stay programme, or overnight stay at nearby three-star hotel.
+Continue to Jirisan National Park for visit to Hwaeomsa Temple followed by Ssanggyesa Temple for overnight temple stay programme, or overnight stay at nearby three-star hotel.

-Optional early morning service at Hwaeomsa Temple and walk to nearby hermitage and Shrine of the Mountain Spirit.
-Group reconvene for visits to Ssanggyesa Temple and Haeinsa Temple (site of Tripitaka Koreana library).
+Optional early morning ceremony at Ssanggyesa Temple.
+Reconvene for visit to Haeinsa Temple (site of Tripitaka Koreana library).
 Continue to Gyeongju (former Silla capital) for two nights at Hotel Hyundai.

 Visits in Gyeongju: National Museum (Silla relics), Anapji Pond (in grounds of Silla palace), Cheomseongdae Observatory (Asia’s oldest astronomical observatory), Bulguksa Temple (founded in 528), Seokguram Grotto (lofty Buddhist shrine), Bunhwangsa Pagoda and Tumuli Park (royal burial grounds).